cockroachdb/docs/v21.2/cockroach-node.md

 `status` | View the status of one or all nodes, excluding nodes that have been decommissioned and taken offline.
 Depending on flags used, this can include details about range/replicas, disk usage, and decommissioning progress.
 `decommission` | Decommission nodes for removal from the cluster.
 See [Decommission Nodes](remove-nodes.html) for more details.
 `recommission` | Recommission nodes that have been decommissioned.
 See [Recommission Nodes](remove-nodes.html#recommission-nodes) for more details.
-`drain` | Drain nodes of SQL clients, [distributed SQL](architecture/sql-layer.html#distsql) queries, and range leases, and prevent ranges from rebalancing onto the node.
-This is normally done by sending `SIGTERM` during [node shutdown](cockroach-quit.html), but the `drain` subcommand provides operators an option to interactively monitor, and if necessary intervene in, the draining process.
+`drain` | Drain nodes in preparation for process termination.
+Draining is normally done by sending `SIGTERM` or `SIGINT` during node shutdown, but the `drain` subcommand provides a way for operators to drain nodes without shutting them down.
+For details, see [Node Shutdown](node-shutdown.html).

 ## Synopsis